Tell me again: what's your name, what's your purpose?

 Camp HandPicked is pleased to annouce to new release from Jonny Sonic: "The Grit."
 Check the press release or listen to a track.
 The ensuing remix album, "F@#!
-THE GRIT: The Grit remixes" is scheduled for release December 9, 2014 featuring 13 DJ/producers remixing the tunes from the album.
-Also coming this winter is a resurrection of HandPicked's favorite band, FULL, for a 15-year anniversary special edition 20-track retrospective.
+THE GRIT: The Grit remixes" is scheduled for release spring 2015 featuring 13 DJ/producers/bands remixing/reworking the tunes from the album.
+Also coming later in the spring is a resurrection of HandPicked's favorite band, FULL, for a 15-year anniversary special edition 20-track retrospective.
 More details TBA.

 HandPicked has hundreds of licensable tracks of many genres in our music library.
 Our music is also featured in many industry music catalogs and websites.
 Here's a few highlights: